tommyettinger/previews/ColorGuard/README.md

 # ColorGuard

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).
+A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an empty `ApplicationAdapter` extension.
+This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

+## Platforms

+- `core`: Main module with the application logic shared by all platforms.
+- `lwjgl3`: Primary desktop platform using LWJGL3.
+- `html`: Web platform using GWT and WebGL.
+Supports only Java projects.

 ## Gradle

-This project uses [Gradle](http://gradle.org/) to manage dependencies.
+This project uses [Gradle](https://gradle.org/) to manage dependencies.
 The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
 Useful Gradle tasks and flags: